manydeps/cxxbuild/README.md

 The strongest point of this project is the `cxxdeps.txt` format, that allow easy specification of dependencies from different package managers (in similar style of python `requirements.txt` format)

-To use it locally, just copy [cxxbuild.py](cxxbuild.py) file to your project and execute it: `python3 cxxbuild.py`
+To use it locally, just copy [cxxbuild/cxxbuild.py](cxxbuild/cxxbuild.py) file to your project and execute it: `python3 cxxbuild.py help`

+Or, just install it from pip: `pip install cxxbuild`

+Then, just run: `cxxbuild help`

 ## Basic commands